kingsgroupos/archivist/README.md

 <a name="conf-group"></a>
 ## Config Group and Subgroup

-Different operating environments may need more or less different configs.
+Different operating environments may need different configs more or less.
 The config files under the root directory are base configs.
 Config group and subgroup are designed to overwrite base configs at file-level and content-level.
 By convention, each subfolder under the root directory is a config group and each subfolder under a config group directory is a config subgroup.
 In the following example, _local_, _develop_ and _release_ are config groups, _subgroup1_ and _subgroup2_ are config subgroups.

 ```
 bar